cfengine/documentation/overview/glossary.markdown

 #### Client

-In traditional computer networks and software, the client is the program which connects to a server, i.e. the software which initiates the connection in a networked system.
+In traditional computer networks and software, the client is the program which connects to a server, i.e., the software which initiates the connection in a networked system.
 We say that a server is listening for incoming connections, and servers frequently serve thousands or even millions of clients simultaneously.

 In CFEngine, we use the word client to describe all of the hosts which are not hubs.